hdoro/gororobas/README.md

 - [ ] Set-up backups
 - [ ] Publish on Vercel
 - [ ] Set-up DB branches in Github Actions
+- [ ] Documentation

 ## Stretch

+- [ ] Debug why SanityImage is re-rendering so much in ProfileForm
 - [ ] ProfileForm: don't allow duplicate handles
 - [ ] Exclusivity constraint on source's URL, with `unlessConflict` on mutation and de-duplication in `createVegetable`
 - [ ] Move Shadcn components to tailwind-variants